-A product backlog is a living document, which means it changes and gets updated as the team learns more, as market conditions change, as competitors bring out new products, and as customers give input into what they need.
+A Product Backlog is a living document, which means it changes and updates as the team learns more, market conditions change, competitors bring out new products, and customers give input into what they need.

 Order (as in the priority order within the whole backlog list)

 Value to the business

 The Product Owner is responsible for capturing the needs of all stakeholders within the Backlog.
 For example, suppose members of the sales, marketing, legal, and support teams, etc., have product changes or improvements.
 In that case, the Product Owner will first listen, seek to understand, and then add items to the Backlog to represent these improvements or fixes.

 It is essential that the stakeholders feel they are heard and have input into the Product Backlog.
 While they give input and make requests, the Product Owner remains the sole person accountable for what the team works on and in what order.
 This accountability is central to the Product Owner role.